Songs of Kabir: God Is Within Us

-In the introduction to his updated version of the anthology, David Masterman summarise the central theme in the following way:Kabir played down the importance of both ritual and austerity, teaching that God is not confined to mosques, temples, or sites of pilgrimage, but is manifested everywhere in creation.
+In the introduction to his updated version of the anthology, David Masterman summarises the central theme in the following way:Kabir played down the importance of both ritual and austerity, teaching that God is not confined to mosques, temples, or sites of pilgrimage, but is manifested everywhere in creation.
 Most importantly, God is within us, and this is where we must look if we seek to know him.

 The Role of the Master

 If God is within us, the logical next question is, "How can we know him?" which leads to another important theme, the role of the master in the quest for higher knowledge:

 O brother, my heart yearns for that true Guru, who fills the cup of true love, and drinks of it himself, and offers it then to me.

 He removes the veil from the eyes, and gives the true Vision of Brahma.